Duke survives UCF on Barrett putback in thrilling finish

 Tied at 34-34, Duke scored eight straight points in 34 seconds late in the first half and took a 44-36 lead to the break.

-Duke shot 54.5 percent from the field in the first half, hitting five of 11 of its 3-point attempts.
+Duke shot 54.5 percent from the field in the first half, hitting five of its 11 3-point attempts.

 Fall picked up his second foul with 10:56 to play in the first half.
 From there, Duke went on a 12-2 run for a 25-21 lead.

-Note: EditorsNote: Updates next opponent (second graf)